Al-Karmah offensive: The offensive

-After the advances made by the Iraqi government forces in the Second Battle of Tikrit, the Iraqi Prime Minister Haider al-Abadi announced, on 8 April 2015, an offensive to remove ISIL from the Anbar Province.
-The next day, in response to the announced offensive, ISIL executed 300 people in Anbar Province.
+After the advances made by the Iraqi government forces in the Second Battle of Tikrit, the Iraqi Prime Minister Haider al-Abadi announced, on 8 April 2015, an offensive to remove IS from the Anbar Province.
+The next day, in response to the announced offensive, IS executed 300 people in Anbar Province.

-The offensive itself started on 14 April, after ISIL launched an assault against Ramadi, prompting 114,000 people to flee the region, according to UN officials.
-The ISIL attack on Ramadi was part of the militant's refocusing of their efforts on Anbar, after they lost the Iraqi city of Tikrit, in the Second Battle of Tikrit.
-An Iraqi TV channel also reported that ISIL "started a large-scale operation" to capture the areas around Ramadi, and tried to seize the highway leading to Ramadi "to cut off supplies".
+The offensive itself started on 14 April, after IS launched an assault against Ramadi, prompting 114,000 people to flee the region, according to UN officials.
+The IS attack on Ramadi was part of the militant's refocusing of their efforts on Anbar, after they lost the Iraqi city of Tikrit, in the Second Battle of Tikrit.
+An Iraqi TV channel also reported that IS "started a large-scale operation" to capture the areas around Ramadi, and tried to seize the highway leading to Ramadi "to cut off supplies".
 The Pentagon officers did not pay heed to the "warnings" that the group were "poised to seize" the city.
-The day before, the Iraqi Anbar Governor Anbar Suhaib al-Rawi survived an assassination attempt by ISIL in the city of Ramadi.
+The day before, the Iraqi Anbar Governor Anbar Suhaib al-Rawi survived an assassination attempt by IS in the city of Ramadi.

-On 15 April, it was reported that ISIL had executed 300 more Sunni tribesmen in Anbar over the past few days, as it captured three villages to the east of Ramadi.
+On 15 April, it was reported that IS had executed 300 more Sunni tribesmen in Anbar over the past few days, as it captured three villages to the east of Ramadi.

-The Iraqi government offensive made little headway the first weeks before they started making gains around Al-Karmah, close to Fallujah, at the end of April.
+The Iraqi government offensive made little headway the first weeks before they started making gains around the city of Al-Karmah, close to Fallujah, at the end of April.

-On 23 April, Iraqi government forces secured the old road of Al-Karmah and three days later retook part of the city Al-Karmah.
+On 23 April, Iraqi government forces secured the old road of Al-Karmah and three days later retook part of Al-Karmah.

 During the offensive several RAF air missions provided air support for Iraqi troops using both RAF Tornado GR4s and remotely piloted RAF Reapers.
-In Anbar they have operated close to Ramadi, and ahead of Iraqi advances near Al-Karmah.
-They have removed ISIL roadblocks and ambushes, taken out ISIL snipers, and blown up ISIL IED teams, heavy vehicles, and fighters.
+In Anbar Province they have operated close to Ramadi, and ahead of Iraqi advances near Al-Karmah.
+They have removed IS roadblocks and ambushes, taken out IS snipers, and blown up IS IED teams, VBIEDs, heavy vehicles, and fighters.